SAP/jenkins-library/DEVELOPMENT.md

 Both approaches have their own benefits.
 Global function pointers require less preparation in the actual implementation and give great flexibility in the tests, while mocking interfaces tend to result in more code re-use and slim down the tests.
+The mocking implementation of a utils interface can facilitate implementations of related functions to be based on shared data.

 ## Debugging